wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.06.07 =
 * Added mb_split fallback for servers without mbstring installed
-* Changed menu position to prevent override
+* Changed menu position to prevent override from other plugins and themes
-* PRO: Fixed issue with the form shortcode showing on the page if using multiple forms on a page with default values included
+* PRO: Fixed issue with the form shortcode showing if using multiple forms with default values on the same page
 * PRO: Fixed javascript error in frm-entry-update-field shortcode
 * PRO: Send the "read more" link to the single entry page instead of showing in-place for dynamic displays